Paper money of the Qing dynasty: Deutsch-Asiatische Bank

 The Deutsch-Asiatische Bank (DAB) was created on 15 May 1889 and was notable for being the first major non-British foreign banking corporation in China during the Qing dynasty period, and for being the only German bank with the right to issue its own notes in China.
 The main priority for the Deutsch-Asiatische Bank was to finance imperials loans requested by the Qing government with a special focus on both railways and mining operations within the sphere of interest held by the German Empire in the province of Shandong.
 The initial capital the Deutsch-Asiatische Bank paid to the government of the Qing dynasty numbered 5,000,000 taels, a number which would steadily increase as time went by.
 In 1896 the Deutsch-Asiatische Bank entered into a cooperation with the Hongkong and Shanghai Banking Corporation (HSBC) to underwrite Chinese government loans aggregating £32,000,000.
 The money for these government loans was secured by collecting the revenue of the Imperial Maritime Customs and taxes collected on Chinese salt.
-The project, which cost 54,000,000 gold mark, led to the construction of 255 mi of railways from the city of Qingdao, German Kiautschou to Tsinan.
+The project, which cost 54,000,000 gold mark, led to the construction of 255 mi of railways from the city of Qingdao, German Kiautschou to Jinan.
 Additionally it paid 12,000,000 gold mark for the establishment of new mining operations in Shandong.
 The bank was later also involved with British, French and Russian interests to build railways outside of the German sphere of interest.
 The banknotes issued by the Deutsch-Asiatische Bank were denominated in silver taels and silver dollars.
 The paper money that the bank was allowed to bring into circulation was tightly controlled by the German imperial government in Berlin and it was always in small quantities.
 The initial emission of banknotes occurred in 1907 and was strictly controlled by the German government, well managed, and in great demand.
 The second issue occurred during the Republic of China in 1914 after the banknotes arrived shortly before the Japanese invasion during World War I. Because of the war, only a small number of banknotes actually entered circulation.
 Although the banknotes of the DAB had no printer's imprint on them, it was generally believed that they were produced in the Leipzig plant of the German printing company Giesecke+Devrient.
 All banknotes produced by this bank depict the German national personification Germania alongside the imperial German eagle and a Chinese dragon prominently displayed on them.

 After the outbreak of World War I, the Deutsch-Asiatische Bank was forced to suspend its operations in China.
 At the time that it had to cease operating in China, an amount of 2,595,968 taels worth of banknotes was circulating.
 In 1917 the Chinese republican government revoked the bank's privilege to produce its own paper notes for the Chinese market.